 Non-Toxic Thin-Set Mortar

-An unmodified concrete based thin-set that is not mixed with acrylic-latex additives.
+An unmodified concrete-based thin-set is concrete, sand, and lime and is not mixed with acrylic-latex additives.

 The unmodified type is recommended for floors and may not be suitable for all applications.
 Schulter also makes SET, an unmodified thin-set mortar.

 These non-toxic thin-sets are more prone to cracking than ones with additives, and you have to check if your application requires polymers.

 On walls, thin-set usually has some acrylic (called latex) additive.
 Ceramic tile doesn’t need much acrylic-latex, porcelain tile needs more.
 Consult first with the tile manufacturer, if you don’t get a clear answer on which type you need then look to the advice from the thin-set manufacturer.
 You also need to consider requirements from membrane manufacturers.
 Source, JLC.

 Ideally, I like to see full disclosure on what the polymers are in thin-set.